shakfu/py-js/README.md

 ## Building

-Only tested on OS X at present.
-Should be relatively straightforward to port to windows (a pure python build script is being developed to make this easier).
+Only tested on OS X x86_64 at present.
+Should be relatively straightforward to port to windows (the pure python build system should make this easier).

 The following is required: